CarsonDavis/CarsonDavis.github.io/_posts/2025-03-09-troublesome_translations.md

 2. Crop out the bad parts of the page and compress
 3. OCR the text
 4. Have an LLM fix any mistakes
-5. Haven an LLM translate the text
+5. Have an LLM translate the text

 ## Downloading the Images